The Most Effective Tool For Personal Growth

 This next strategy in journaling for personal growth is to reflect on something that sticks out and tackle the would’ve, could’ve, should’ve.
 If you often find yourself wishing for do-overs, this can help you build conflict resolution habits that make you proud.

 For example, if a coworker dumps a pile of their work on your desk and you begrudgingly say “no problem,” your response may haunt you for weeks to come.
-If you read my post, you know there’s a thin line between being the bigger person and feeling like a doormat.
+If you read this post, you know there’s a thin line between being the bigger person and being a doormat.

-Would’ve, could’ve, should’ve, connect you with your true feelings about a situation, what you really wanted to say, and what you could say in the future.
+Would’ve, could’ve, should’ve, connect you with your true feelings about a situation, what you really wanted to say, and what you will say in the future.
+By thinking about it ahead of time (visually walking through the scenario), you work your “drawing and enforcing boundaries” muscle.

 Getting All Artsy Fartsy